 The first thing that you’ll notice right after booting into Solus is the emphasis the devs have put into designing the OS.
 Everything from the icon’s designs to the look and feel of the OS is amazing.
 Solus is a rolling distro and comes with four desktop environments to choose from – Budgie (Solu’s in-house developed desktop environment), MATE, GNOME, and Plasma.

 The OS ships with its own package manager called “eopkg.”
 Once you get used to it, then the sky’s the limit.
 That said, Solus is not a lightweight distro, but some of its other perks like a good software store and support for all commonly used open-source and third-party programs make it one of the best non-Ubuntu-based Linux distros.
+Also check out our article on the list of best looking Linux Distros to try out in 2022.

 Now, Arch is usually not considered as beginner-friendly, but Arch-based Manjaro Linux is a different story.
 It ships with three desktop environments – XFCE, Plasma, and GNOME.
 Everything from installing the OS itself to installing the OS is very straightforward.